 Ability to effectively interact and challenge status quo with leaders and managers along the continuum, from senior leadership to group managers.

 Experience with survey design, administration, analysis, reporting, and results interpretation.

 Proficiency navigating ambiguity in a highly varied, decentralized environment.

 Ability to conduct individual, group and organizational analysis and make actionable change recommendations.

 Demonstrated highly effective verbal, written and interpersonal communication and presentation skills as well as individual and group facilitation/engagement skills.

 Highly effective collaboration skills and consultative team orientation.

 Skilled in Microsoft Office applications, Teams, and Zoom.

-Masterâ™s degree with minimum of ten plus years of experience in organizational development in a complex setting.
+Masterâ™s degree with minimum of seven years of experience in organizational development in a complex setting.